Making A Difference in Our County

 University of Georgia Cooperative Extension is working hard for its constituents.
 The following are examples of Extension’s impact in the county over the past year.

-Services to homeowners and citizens of Bleckley County include taking calls, visiting homes and participating in Career Day and agriculture field trips within the local school systems.
+Services to homeowners and citizens of Bleckley County include taking calls, visiting homes and participating in Career Day, Farm Day, and agriculture field trips within the local school systems.

-As the Southeast District Water Educator, David Hall covers a large area including parts of the Southwest, but spends a large portion of his time here in Bleckley County.
-Most notable is programming spent with the Bleckley County school system.
+As the Southeast District Water Educator, David Hall covers all of the Southeast corner of the State and also some programing in parts of the Southwest, but spends a large portion of his time here in Bleckley County.
+Most notable is the programming spent with the Bleckley County school system.
 In collaboration with Bleckley 4-H, Hall has taught students the importance of clean water and how it can become polluted from different sources.
 Other topics included a soil health presentation, career day and Ag day.
-Contacts were made with more than 1,500 kids.
+Contacts were made with more than 800 kids.

-Other programing included assisting the Bleckley ANR Agent, Cole Moon, with his field trials, Mobile Irrigation Labs and water sampling for county citizens as requested.
-David helps keep the 224 members of our Bleckley ANR Facebook page informed with many updates throughout the year also.
+Other programing included assisting the Bleckley ANR Agent, Cole Moon, with his field trials and production meetings, conducting Mobile Irrigation Labs, Rotary Club presentation and water sampling for county citizens as requested.
+David helps keep the increasing Bleckley County ANR Facebook page up to date for its 418 members.

 Bleckley County Extension doesn’t currently have a Family and Consumer Sciences (FACS) agent.
 The Extension office works with surrounding county agents to provide programs on diabetes, high blood pressure prevention, canning, SafeServ® certification and cancer awareness.
 The Extension office makes the effort to assist local residents with their questions.
 Common questions are in regard to food safety, food preservation, mold and mildew management, healthy meal planning, family budgeting and the Supplemental Nutrition Assistance Program (SNAP).